 Many of California's Japanese American families have strong ties to Hawaii, as the Pacific islands were the first port of entry for many of them to the United States.
 Nikkei Traditions, Hukilau restaurant, and Banana Crepe all feature Hawaiian inspired gifts, food, and snacks.
 Ukelele Source sells handcrafted ukuleles from Hawaii and can help you arrange lessons if you are interested in learning this Hawaiian art.

-In recent years,a new generation of hip shops and art galleries have been welcomed into the community including Cukui Clothing & Art Gallery, Empire 7 Gallery, and Aristocrats.
+In recent years, a new generation of hip shops and art galleries have been welcomed into the community including Cukui Clothing & Art Gallery, and Empire 7 Gallery.
+Bring your four-legged friends into Biscuits, a modern pet supply store, and boutique.

 Locals and downtown college students flock to 7 Bamboo, one of the Bay Area's best karaoke bars, and Jack's Bar to watch sports and grab daily Happy Hour specials.